Jim Lewis (astrologer): Legacy

-In his will, Lewis provided for the formation of the Astrocartography Trust.
-In 1999, the Trust applied for a trademark for the mark "ASTRO*CARTO*GRAPHY", which was granted on October 3, 2000.
-The registration was cancelled by the United States Patent and Trademark Office on May 6, 2011.
+In his will, Lewis provided for the formation of the Astro*Carto*Graphy Trust.
+In 1999, the Trust posthumously applied for a trademark for the specific mark "ASTRO*CARTO*GRAPHY", which was granted on October 3, 2000.
+The registration was cancelled by the United States Patent and Trademark Office on May 6, 2011, after expiring.
+According to the Trust's website as of December 2025, they continue to charge astrologers $150 to take a test by mail and become 'Astro*Carto*Graphy Continuum Certified,' based on the expired trademark.
+They also offer transcripts of Jim Lewis lectures for a fee.